 The Queensland Government StreetSmarts initiative writes that on average 31 people are killed and 462 are seriously injured each year because of car accidents where fatigue played a part.
 Also, in 2020, fatigue accounted for 13 per cent of fatalities on Queensland roads.

 Despite these statistics and advice, a survey conducted by Smith’s Lawyers found more than 50 per cent of Queensland drivers don’t stop every two hours for a 15-minute break.

 “The numbers are a little concerning,” said Principal Lawyer, Greg Smith, who sees fatigue as a factor in many road and motor vehicle accident compensation claims.

 “With the holiday rush just around the corner, we’d urge drivers to plan some extra time to take breaks along the way and stay safe, especially those who typically do long stints at the wheel.”

-Younger drivers (18-24), for instance are 33% more likely to drive three or more hours than older drivers (55-64).
-That means a whopping 64% of drivers aged 18-24 are not taking a break on those long trips.
+Our in-house survey also found that some groups of drivers are putting themselves in risker situations than others.
+For instance, younger drivers (18-24) are 33 per cent more likely to drive three or more hours than older drivers (55-64).
+That means well over half of young adults aren’t taking a break on long trips.

 Men are also putting themselves in greater danger, with only 38 per cent stopping every two hours compared with 47 per cent of women.